Use alternative DNS servers

 DNSWatch also offers DNS neutrality and does not log any DNS queries or record history.

 Quad9 DNS blocks malicious and suspicious domains using security intelligence from a group of companies to improve security.
 They do keep logs on some activity.

 To check if you have DNS leaks, fire up Wireshark:

-Start capturing on eth0 and connect to the VPN.
+Start capturing on the active interface and connect to the VPN.

 After capturing either a fixed number of packets, or an amount of data or for a specific time period, go to //Statistics -> Endpoints//